CQCL/hugr/specification/hugr.md

 The goal here is to allow the use of operations and types in the representation that are user defined, or defined and used by extension tooling.
-Here “extension tooling” can be our own, e.g. TKET2 or Tierkreis.
 These operations cover various flavours:

   - Instruction sets specific to a target.
   - Operations that are best expressed in some other format that can be